zoeldominguezmejia/freshman-year-summer-roadmap/phases/03-soc-level-1.md

-# Phase 3 — SOC Level 1 & Enterprise SIEM Integration
+# Phase 3 — SOC Level 1 & Evidence Triage Track
 **Timeline: July 10 – July 28 | ~50 hours | ~17 hrs/week**

 ---

 ## 🎯 Goal
-Learn to operate as a Security Operations Center Level 1 analyst.
-This phase ties hands-on log hunting, SIEM triage, phishing analysis, and network monitoring with the enterprise detection frameworks in the Google Cybersecurity Certificate.
+Learn to operate as a Security Operations Center Level 1 analyst — and more importantly for your path, understand how SOC workflows, log analysis, and alert triage feed evidence into a forensic investigation.
+Digital forensics examiners often receive cases that were first flagged by a SOC team.
+Understanding both sides of that handoff makes you a significantly stronger examiner.

 ---

 ## 📚 Dual-Platform Alignment

 ### 1. TryHackMe: SOC Level 1 Path
-14 sections covering the full SOC analyst workflow — from alert triage to malware classification to capstone investigations.
+14 sections covering the full SOC workflow — alert triage, phishing analysis, network monitoring, malware classification, and capstone investigations.

 ### 2. UNCC Coursera: Google Cybersecurity Certificate (Modules 5–7)
 Assets and threat management, detection and response pipelines, and Python automation for security tasks.